As South Carolina's first sanctuary church, we are grateful to have a contract with the Civil Defense Corps for security and logistical support!

 Thank you for providing us free security for our Mobile Community Center!
 We look forward to having you for future events to protect the LGBTQI+ community!

-It is the responsibility of the strong to protect!
+It is the responsibility of the strong to protect the disadvantaged!
 Join a Civil Defense Corps Reserve Unit!